What you need to know about coronavirus if you have employees

 Sanitize work equipment and surfaces

 If your local government still allows employees to come to your workplace, regularly sanitize equipment and frequently touched surfaces.
-The Centers for Disease Control coronavirus prevention guidelines recommend sanitizing doorknobs, tables, desks, light switches, faucets, and sinks with household cleaners and disinfectants.
+The Centers for Disease Control coronavirus prevention guidelines recommend sanitizing high touch surfaces like doorknobs, tables, desks, light switches, faucets, and sinks with household cleaners and disinfectants.